 Responsible tips: Frogs are an important part of Australia’s rivers and creeks and it’s necessary to be careful when visiting a national park.
 Try not to move rocks and logs as you would risk destroying their habitat.

-The Fleay’s barred frog has already completely disappeared from the Bunya Mountains and Mount Tamborine, and it’s not the only species of frogs at risk in Australia: four species of frogs have already disappeared and almost 30 others are under threat.
+The Fleay’s barred frog has already completely disappeared from the Bunya Mountains and Mount Tamborine.
+Unfortunately, it’s not the only species of frogs at risk in Australia.
+Four species of frogs have already disappeared and almost 30 others are under threat.
 There are just over 200 species of frogs in Australia, and many of them are endemic (they cannot be found anywhere else in the world!).

 Where are Protesters Falls?